-- Mr Victor only received an STI for 2022.
-All unvested LTIs lapsed on his final day of service.
-Value from 5-A GET emember was converted to rand using June 2022 average daily exhange rates.
-Mr Grober's LTIs represent 45,31% of the award made to him at the time of his appointment to President - and CEO, valued at period end.
+Annual base salary/Total Guaranteed Package (TGP) STI LTI The percentages achieved for 2022 are reflected as a perentage of salary/TGP.
+Writcor only received an STI for 2022.
+All unvested LTI slapsed on his final day of service.
+Value for non-SA GEC member was converted to rand using lune 2022 average daily exchange rates.
+Writcorb LTI srepresent SA, 3% of the award made to him at the time of his appointment to President

-5. For Messrs Griffith and Brand, LTIs include 54,31% of the awards made to them at the time of their
+4. In Grober 3 Later type Sett 34, 314 of the award made to finite the line of its appointment of resident and CEO, valued at period end.
+5. For Messrs Griffith and Brand, LTIs include 54,31% of the awards made to them at the time of their appointment to the GEC, valued at period end.
 The Committee reviewed and approved the following policy changes for 2022: